TheRenegadeCoder/sample-programs-website/docs/languages/index.md

 ### V

-The 'V' collection contains 4 languages, of which 0 are tested, and 10 code snippets.
+The 'V' collection contains 4 languages, of which 1 is tested, and 10 code snippets.

 - [Verilog](https://sampleprograms.io/languages/verilog)
 - [Verve](https://sampleprograms.io/languages/verve)